-Raizcorp
+Raizcorp incubation programme

-Invested and Raizcorp first partnered in 2013 to provide business support and development to young entrepreneurs.
-This partnership has continued into 2015 and will enable entrepreneurs of black-owned businesses to take part in a two-year programme that facilitates increased profitability in their respective businesses.
-The partnership is aligned with Invested's strategy to support and develop small business owners with high growth potential.

-The Raizcorp Acumen enterprise expansion programme is designed for entrepreneurs to take their business acumen to the next level through a curriculum of entrepreneurial learning and mentorship support.
-The entrepreneurs selected for the programme are assigned a dedicated team of five trained Raizcorp guides, who focus on key areas from strategy, finance and marketing to sales and personal development.
-Profitability is said to increase substantially for 95% of participating businesses over the two-year period.
+Investec and Raizcorp first partnered in 2013 to provide business support and development to young entrepreneurs.
+This partnership has continued into 2016 and is aligned to Investec's strategy to support and develop small business owners with high growth potential.
+The programme facilitates the growth and increased profitability of black-owned businesses and is designed to enhance business acumen through a curriculum of entrepreneurial learning and mentorship support.
+The entrepreneurs selected for the programme are assigned a dedicated team of trained Raizcorp guides, who focus on key areas including strategy, finance, marketing, sales and personal development.
 In addition, each entrepreneur is assigned a mentor from Investec, usually a private banker, who guides and assists the entrepreneur over the course of the programme.
-All entrepreneurs and their staff also have access to Raizcorp learning which consists of courses and workshops tailored to the unique needs of entrepreneurs.